Canucks-Golden Knights stream: 2020 NHL Stanley Cup Second Round

-NBCSN’s coverage of the 2020 Stanley Cup Playoffs continues with Sunday’s Second Round matchup between the Canucks and Golden Knights.
-Coverage begins at 10:30 p.m.
+NBCSN’s coverage of the 2020 Stanley Cup Playoffs continues with Tuesday’s Second Round matchup between the Canucks and Golden Knights.
+Coverage begins at 9:45 p.m.
 ET on NBCSN.
-Watch the Canucks-Golden Knights stream at 10:30 p.m.
+Watch the Canucks-Golden Knights stream at 9:45 p.m.
 ET on the NBC Sports app by clicking here.

-This will be the first playoff matchup between the Canucks and Golden Knights.
-Since Vegas came into the NHL in 2017, they have won eight of 10 all-time meetings against the Canucks (8-0-2).
+Vegas completely overwhelmed Vancouver and cruised to a 5-0 win in Game 1.
+Five different players scored for the Golden Knights, 11 players tallied at least a point and Robin Lehner stopped all 26 shots to earn his first career postseason shutout.
+It was Vegas’s biggest win, and Vancouver’s biggest loss, this postseason.

-In the playoffs for the first time since 2015, the Canucks went through the Wild in four games in the Qualifying Round before upsetting the defending champion Blues in 6 games to advance to the Second Round.
-This is Vancouver’s first appearance in the Second Round since 2011, when they lost in the Cup Final in seven games to the Bruins.
-They are the last remaining Canadian team left in these playoffs.
+Lehner has started each of the last three games, stopping 71 of 76 shots.
+He is 6-1 this postseason with a 2.10 GAA and .918 SV%.
+He is 9-1 since joining Vegas.

 [NBC 2020 STANLEY CUP PLAYOFF HUB]